"Only home I ever known was the back of a horse."

 Waxylu Films

 For over a century, African-Americans on Fletcher Street in North Philly have been roaming their close-knit communities in the prevention of gang violence and other neighbourhood trouble set against a rapidly gentrifying urban background.
-This easy yet irresistible premise makes for the basic premise for Staub's film about displaced fatherhood's lingering legacy on sons.
+This easy yet irresistible premise about displaced fatherhood lingers as a lasting legacy on sons.

 Concrete Cowboy is available to stream on Netflix.